-Financial Accounting - Principles of Accounting I $\,$ LEC 48-54 $\,$
+Financial Accounting - Principles of Accounting I

 This course is the study of accounting as an information system, examining why it is important and how it is used by investors, creditors, and others to make decisions.
 It covers recording and reporting of business transactions with a focus on the accounting cycle, the application of generally accepted principles, the financial statements, statement analysis, cash flow, internal controls, issues related to asset, liability and equity valuation, revenue and expense recognition, and ethics.

-Prerequisite: None.
-Recommended Preparation: Eligibility for ENGL-101 and MATH-090 or MATH-090B and CAPP-122 or equivalent experience.
+Recommended Preparation: CAPP-122 and ENGL-092 or ENGL-098 or ESL-098W and MATH-055.

-- -- Transfers to both UC/CSU - --C-ID ACCT 110
+- --Transfers to both UC/CSU - --C-ID ACCT 110

-ACCT-124H 3 units Honors Financial Accounting - LEC 48-54 Principles of Accounting I
+ACCT-124H 3 units

+Honors Financial Accounting - Principles of Accounting I LEC 48-54

 This course is the study of accounting as an information system, examining why it is important and how it is used by investors, creditors, and others to make decisions.
 It covers recording and reporting of business transactions with a focus on the accounting cycle, the application of generally accepted principles, the financial statements, statement analysis, cash flow, internal controls, issues related to asset, liability and equity valuation, revenue and expense recognition, and ethics.

-Prerequisite: Acceptance in the Honors Enrichment Program.
-Recommended Preparation: Eligibility for ENGL-101 and MATH-090 or MATH-090B and CAPP-122 or equivalent experience.
+Recommended Preparation: CAPP-122 and ENGL-092 or ENGL-098 or ESL-098W and MATH-055.

-- -- Transfers to both UC/CSU - --C-ID ACCT 110
+- --Transfers to both UC/CSU - --C-ID ACCT 110